matiollipt/GO-graph-definition-text-transformer/README.md

 ## Introduction

 **Transformers** have gained significant attention in the Natural Language Processing (NLP) and machine learning landscape, contributing to the development of generative models like [chatGPT](https://chat.openai.com).
-Text transformer-based architectures are specifically engineered to analyze the dependencies between words (or *tokens*) in a text sequence, considering their positions to accuratelly capture the meaning of the text.
+Text transformer-based architectures are specifically engineered to **analyze the dependencies between words (or *tokens*) in a text sequence, considering their positions to accuratelly capture the meaning of the text**.
 This capability is instrumental in tasks such as text classification and ranking, as well as enabling generative models to generate new sentences in response to prompts.

 <figure>
   <p align="center">